PeterAvelar/query_threads/README.md

 Compatible with TADOQuery, TDBGrid, and parameters.

-⚙️ Prerequisites
-Delphi 7 IDE.
+⚙️ Prerequisites: Delphi 7 IDE.

 Database connection configured via ADOConnection.

 🛠 How to Use

 Add the unit
 Add UntThreadPesq.pas to your Delphi project.